Note: This glossary was first written around 2003. Some entries have been updated, but some need major revisions.

 Haunted – Describes a setting where ghosts, poltergeists, or residual energy seem to produce significant paranormal activity.
 The word “haunt” originally meant to frequent.

-Hollow Hill – Hollow Hill is the name of Fiona Broome’s ghost hunting website, http://HollowHill.com/ It launched under that name in 1999 and included both ghost information and faerie lore.
+Hollow Hill – Hollow Hill is the name of Fiona Broome’s ghost hunting website, http://HollowHill.com/ In 1999, after several years at sites such as GeoCities, it launched under the Hollow Hill name and included both ghost information and faerie lore.

-The term “hollow hill” refers to the home of the Tuatha De Danann, with a nod to Sleepy Hollow.
+The term “hollow hill” refers to the home of the Tuatha De Danann, with a nod to the ghost stories of Sleepy Hollow.

 Infrasound – Low-level sound waves, below the range of human hearing.
 It can result from a variety of natural and man-made sources.
 NASA studies suggest it can cause visual distortions.

-If a haunted site is near a highway or a bridge that has heavy trucks crossing during your research, infrasound may explain some of what researchers experience.
+If a haunted site is near a highway or a bridge that has heavy trucks crossing during your research, or underground springs or streams, infrasound may explain some of what researchers experience.

 ITC – Instrumental Transcommunication, or ghost “voices” heard over a radio that rapidly scans radio frequencies, picking up sounds and bits of words.
 Those sounds may combine to form words and sentences, sometimes in a single, distinct voice and accent.